 How to overcome shyness

 Does shyness occasionally hold you back?
 For some people, shyness can really take the fun out of life.
 Just the thought of a social situation can bring on feelings of anxiety and depression, but know that you are not alone.
 With a bit of help it’s totally possible to beat shyness.
-This article can be your first step in overcoming your shyness.
+In this article we'll share some ideas for how to overcome shyness to help you take your first steps.

 What does shyness mean?